List of The Gifted characters

 The Gifted is an American television series created for Fox by Matt Nix, based on Marvel Comics' X-Men properties.
 It is connected to the X-Men film series, set in an alternate timeline where the X-Men have disappeared.
 The first season, consisting of thirteen episodes, began airing on October 2, 2017.
-A second season was ordered in January 2018.
+A second season of sixteen episodes was ordered in January 2018.

 Stephen Moyer and Amy Acker star as Reed and Caitlin Strucker, ordinary parents who take their family on the run after they discover their children's mutant abilities.
 Also starring in the first season are Sean Teale as Marcos Diaz / Eclipse, Natalie Alyn Lind as Lauren Strucker, Percy Hynes White as Andy Strucker, Coby Bell as Jace Turner, Jamie Chung as Clarice Fong / Blink, Blair Redford as John Proudstar / Thunderbird, and Emma Dumont as Lorna Dane / Polaris.
 They are joined in the second season by Skyler Samuels, promoted from a recurring guest role in the first season, as the three Frost sisters—Esme, Sophie and Phoebe—and by Grace Byers as Reeva.